Press enter to see results or esc to cancel.

 Non-Stop Protection

 The main benefit of renewing your corporate insurance policy in time is that the coverage never stops.
-The coverage will resume from the date the policy ends, so there is no waiting period.
-The seamless coverage will ensure that your company is always protected and is prepared for another year.
+There will be no waiting period because the coverage will resume on the date the policy expires, ensuring that your company is protected and ready for another year.

-If the coverage is renewed at the last minute, or right after the policy ends, there will be delays and long processing periods.
-Businesses going through a claim during this period may have to pay everything out of their pocket, too.
+If coverage is renewed last minute or only when policies end, there could be delays and long processing periods.
+Those who go through a claim in this period may have to pay everything out of their pocket.

 Review Insurance Coverage

-For example, a burst pipe could ruin a few computers and other electronic equipment.
+For example, property damage such as a burst pipe could destroy some electronic equipment.
 Renewing your policies will make your company ready to handle unforeseen circumstances like these.
 As such, the company will be reimbursed and recover without financial loss.

 Upgrade Risk Management Strategies

-This is the perfect time to talk with your insurers about the new risks and policies, so they can understand if some uncommon policies or packages can cover the unforeseen risks and outcome.
+This is the perfect time to speak with your insurers about the new risks and policies so they can understand if some uncommon policies or packages can cover the unforeseen risks and outcomes.

-For example, the increasing number of cyber-attacks has led many companies to secure cyber insurance policies.
-Although not required, cyber insurance can help businesses avoid major financial losses from cyber threats.
+The increasing number of cyberattacks has led many companies to secure cyber insurance policies, helping them avoid major financial losses from cyber threats.

 Making a Decision When Renewing Corporate Insurance

-Whilst you can go through the corporate guides to brush up your knowledge of employee benefits and business insurance, as well as the corporate insurance renewal process alone, the best way to enhance your renewal process is to engage the help of a specialist.
+Go through Pacific Prime’s corporate guides to brush up on your knowledge of employee benefits and business insurance, as well as the corporate insurance renewal process.
+Still, engaging the help of an employee benefits specialist can further enhance your renewal process.

-With over 20 years of reputation as one of the world’s leading employee benefits and corporate insurance brokerages, Pacific Prime’s corporate team is on hand to offer a unique approach to renewals that puts your company at the center of all our decision-making.
+With over 25 years of experience as one of the world’s leading employee benefits and corporate insurance brokerages, Pacific Prime’s corporate team is on hand to offer a unique approach to renewals that puts your company at the center of all our decision-making.

 We’re not just like any other broker; partnering with us grants you access to a wide range of value-added benefits like renewal negotiations at no extra cost versus going direct to the insurer.

-Contact our team to get started with and get a free quote!
+Contact our team to get started and get a free quote!